bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/Tutorial.md

 This makes the chain compatible with the Polkadot environment.

-If you got here, great, now you need ROCOCÒ.
-Because you will have to check your parachain, in fact the testnet ROCOCÒ, has been created to meet/test all the specifications required.
+If you got here, great, now you need ROCOCO.
+Because you will have to check your parachain, in fact the testnet ROCOCO, has been created to meet/test all the specifications required.

 After your parachain passes the testnet exam, you will need a parachain slot to distribute it and connect to the Relay chain.